Wind Turbine Generation

 Individual turbine generators can be used for various purposes ranging from supplying energy for some small electrical device where grid connection is not possible or for general home use.
 They can generate many kilowatts of free electricity and are a popular choice for remote farms, houses and log cabins which have no reasonable access to mains electricity but are in areas with a good amount of wind speed.

-So what are the main advantages of using a wind turbine generator?
+What are the main advantages of using a Wind Turbine Generator

 - They are environmentally friendly as they do not emit any harmful greenhouse gases into the atmosphere or leave any potential harmful residues.

 - They do not consume any non-renewable fossil fuels to produce the electricity, thereby helping the environment.